contensis/docs-management-dotnet/key-concepts/workflow.md

 It is possible to only specify the `workflowEventId` i.e. 'approve' or 'submit' and the Management API client will automatically prefix the current state of the entry, but this is less explicit and open to invalid event invocations.

+**If a workflow event is invoked that is not valid for the current state, then a `WorkflowException` will be raised detailing the invalid action.**

 It is important to note certain states have 'sysUpdate' and 'sysDelete' events, which can't be invoked directly through a workflow event invocation, but can be invoked using the Save and Delete methods on the entry.
 When an entry is in the Published state, calling save (which in-turn invokes sysUpdate) will automatically move the state back to Authoring.

 ### Specific workflow methods